Erotemic/crall-thesis-2017/curation_outline.md

 * The user then starts to correct errors and the resulting inconsistencies.
 * Whenever a user makes a review the confidence on the edge is updated, which prevents it from being shown again.

+* GZMaster had no labeled incomparable cases and nothing can be inferred from viewpoint
+* PZ_PB_RF_TRAIN has no labeled incomparable cases and a few can be inferred from viewpoint.